todb/rwg/rwg-charter.md

 Former members who have resigned or were removed due to inactivity may rejoin the group at any time, provided they are still a representative of a research CNA.

 Former members who were removed as a result of a conduct violation may have their membership reinstated during a regularly scheduled meetings, provided unanimous consent of those meeting participants to the reinstatement.

 ## 3.3.
 The Role of the Group Chairperson

 The RWG shall elect one of the group members as chairperson for a one year term.
 The RWG chairperson will moderate the meetings of RWG, set the agenda for those meetings, manage membership to the group, and maintain the online infrastructure needed to conduct the business of the group.

 ### 3.3.1 Chairperson Absence and Meeting Cancellations

 In the event the chairperson cannot attend the regularly scheduled meeting, the chairperson shall designate a proxy from the RWG membership at the earliest opportunity.

 The chairperson may also elect to cancel a meeting due to a conflict with a local holiday, provided this cancellation is agreed to with unanimous consent among meeting attendees during the meeting prior to that holiday.

 ### 3.3.2 Group Chairperson Election Schedule

 Annual nominations for the RWG chairperson shall commence during the first meeting in October and close on the following October meeting.
 A new chairperson will be elected from the named nominees no later than the first meeting in November, and the elected chairperson will begin their term at the second meeting in December.
 ## 4. Amending this Charter

 The initial adoption of this charter and all changes to this document will be proposed at the first regularly scheduled meeting of the RWG, and its adoption or update requires unanimous consent among all RWG members participating in that meeting.
 Additionally, proposed changes must be announced as an agenda item at least one day prior to a regularly scheduled meeting of the RWG.

 ## 4.1.
 Current Version of this Charter

 This charter was first adopted as Version 1 by unanimous consent by the attendees of the scheduled meeting on <*SOME FUTURE DATE*>.

 ### 4.1.1 Changelog

+Changes to this charter, by date and version number, will be noted here.